flodorner/Opinion-Formation/code/README.md

 # Git remarks, individual contributions
-Because David renamed many files in the end, the git history for these is not visible.
-It therefore seems that David created all the files, which is not the case and can be seen if one browses through earlier commits.
+Because David and Michael renamed many files in the end, the git history for these is not visible.
+It therefore seems that they created all the files, which is not the case and can be seen if one browses through earlier commits.